 We denote these three families of groups by $\Gamma(p,t)$ (where $t$ is a rational number), $\S(p,\tau)$ (where $\tau$ is a complex number), and $\T(p,{\bf T})$ (where ${\bf T}$ is a triple of complex numbers) respectively.

-The values of $p$ such that these groups are lattices are listed, for each value of the parameter, for sporadic groups in Tables~\ref{tab:sporadicLattices}, and for Thompson groups in~\ref{tab:Tvalues},~\ref{tab:Trigid}, respectively.
+The values of $p$ such that these groups are lattices are listed, for each value of the parameter, for sporadic groups in Tables~\ref{tab:sporadicLattices}, and for Thompson groups in Tables~\ref{tab:Tvalues},~\ref{tab:Trigid}, respectively.

 In the next few sections, we describe the results of the algorithm for the lattices in the above three families, in terms of general structure and combinatorics of the shell (sections~\ref{sec:resultsshell} and~\ref{sec:resultsembedded}) and the verification of the hypotheses of the Poincar\'e polyhedron theorem (section~\ref{sec:resultspoincare}).
 Technically, we defer part of the proof of discreteness to calculations that are practically impossible to perform by hand, but we have described in quite a bit of detail the necessary computer verifications (see section~\ref{sec:description}, and also~\cite{dpp2}).
-A computer program that implements the corresponding methods is available to verify our claims.
+A computer program that implements the corresponding methods is available to verify our claims, see~\cite{spocheck}.

-\subsubsection{Combinatorial invariant shell}
+\subsection{Combinatorial invariant shell}

-It turns out that all these groups satisfy Assumptions~\ref{hyp:shell} (there exists a finite invariant shell, at least on the combintorial level) and~\ref{hyp:irreducible} (all triangles are non degenerate).
+It turns out that all these groups satisfy Assumption~\ref{hyp:shell}, which says there exists a finite invariant shell, at least on the combintorial level, and Assumption~\ref{hyp:irreducible}, which says all triangles are non degenerate.
 In fact, these assumptions are satisfied for a much wider class of groups, discreteness is by no means necessary at that stage.

 We will describe the rough structure of the invariant shell by giving a list of (ordered) triangles, each of which generates a side, by the process described in Section~\ref{sec:pyramid}; we write